scroll-tech/scroll/contracts/src/lido/README.md

 ### Minting of uncollateralized L2 token

 Such an attack might happen if an attacker obtains the right to call `L2LidoGateway.finalizeDepositERC20()` directly.
-In such a scenario, an attacker can mint uncollaterized tokens on L2 and initiate withdrawal later.
+In such a scenario, an attacker can mint uncollateralized tokens on L2 and initiate withdrawal later.

 The best way to detect such an attack is an offchain monitoring of the minting and depositing/withdrawal events.
 Based on such events might be tracked following stats: